FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 their stopping conditions.
 Irregular search results are also allowed, they may have different requirements and stopping conditions.

+TODO: The bold terms delow are central, introduce them better.

-Search results are based on load classification.
+Search results are based on **Load Classification**.
-When measured enough, any chosen load either achieves of fails each search goal, thus becoming a lower or an upper bound for that goal.
+When measured enough, any chosen load either achieves of fails each search goal, thus becoming a **Lower Bound** or an **Upper Bound** for that goal.
+If a load is not measured enough yet, it is classified as undecided.

 When the relevant bounds are at loads that are close enough (according to goal precision), the regular result is found.
 Search stops when all regular results are found